-Who says hiking is only a three-season activity?
-From frozen waterfalls to spooky burial chambers – these winter walks will put a spring in your step, even under inches of snow!
+From frozen waterfalls to gentle frosty rambles with picture-perfect views, this selection of wonderful winter walks will certainly put a spring in your step.
 Whether you’re looking for accessible or challenging, these well-trodden routes have something for everyone.

 Circular: Bathwick Hall

-Beginning at Bathwick Hill, this 6-mile/3-hour walk is one of the National Trust’s most popular routes.
+Beginning at Bathwick Hill, this 6-mile/3-hour ramble is one of the National Trust’s most popular routes.
 And it’s little wonder when you consider the spectacular views on offer.

 One of Britain’s best cities is all laid out beneath you.
 It’s a great way to get acquainted with architectural splendours from across the ages – from Iron Age hill fort to 18th-century folly.
 Plus, the hidden valleys, woodlands and meadows encountered along the way are all rich in wildlife.